HOW TO USE CANDY CAP MUSHROOMS

 The two most common methods for extracting the flavor from candy caps are steeping and grinding, but some chefs also reconstitute them.
 Each of these three methods offers different flavor and textural benefits, so you’ll want to pick the one that best suits your recipe.
 Be careful not to use too many candy caps, they’re extremely potent and can overrun other flavors in your dish if you’re not careful.

-Steeping candy cap mushrooms in milk or cream is the method pastry chefs often use for imparting their flavor to ice creams, panna cotta (check out our candy cap panna cotta recipe) and chocolate ganaches.
+Steeping candy cap mushrooms in milk or cream is the method pastry chefs often use for imparting their flavor to ice creams, panna cotta (check out our candy cap panna cotta recipe) and chocolate ganache.
 Steeping is easy and requires no special equipment.

-Cons: We’ve found that while most of the candy caps’ flavor is infused through steeping, the maple note doesn’t appear to transfer into dairy mixtures, so either keep that in mind or add additional ground candy caps directly to the recipe to compensate.
+- Cons: We’ve found that while most of the candy caps’ flavor is infused through steeping, the maple note doesn’t appear to transfer into dairy mixtures, so either keep that in mind or add additional ground candy caps directly to the recipe to compensate.

-● When used to dust finished plates, adds visual flair similar to dusting with cocoa powder.
+- When used to dust finished plates, adds visual flair similar to dusting with cocoa powder.

-● Could make some recipes gritty.
+- Could make some recipes gritty.

 Though it’s the least commonly used technique, you can reconstitute dried candy caps as you would any other dried wild mushrooms and add them to dishes either whole or chopped.
 See How to Reconstitute Dried Mushrooms.